 C.V.

 As a scholar of visual and narrative materials, my research often takes interdisciplinary directions.
 I am interested in the intersections between word and image in the graphic narratives of the world and in their evolution through time.
 Mainly, I study Japan, Latin America, and Anglo-America and their respective visual cultures, such as comics and video games.
-In my dissertation-length work, I connect these cultures through an international exploration of women’s comics cultures.

 Education